PaulKeller94/Master-InformationEngineering/C#Application/C#_sheets.md

 writeLine has an overload of 17 therefore you don’t need to convert an int to a string

 ## Constructors
- - if a constructor (with params) is definied, the parameterless (default) constructor will stop existing, otherwise you have to define it
+ - if a constructor (with params) is definied, the parameterless (default) constructor will stop existing, otherwise you have to define it.
+If you have a struct the parameter less constructor will still be there

 ![constructor](./images/main_person.png)
 ![constructor](./images/L2_main.png)